 Our clean energy strategy gives customers the tools and the knowledge to optimize their energy experience.
 We view energy efficiency as a readily deployable, competitively priced and clean resource that benefits our customers and our environment.

-Today, we offer customers more than 120 programs across nearly all of our 11-state service territory.
-In 2019, AEP’s energy efficiency programs resulted in more than 1 million MWh of energy reduction and more than 300 MW of demand reduction.
-From 2008 through 2019, these programs have cumulatively reduced annual consumption by over 9 million MWh and peak demand by approximately 2,900 MW.
+Today, we offer customers more than 150 programs across nearly all of our 11-state service territory.
+In 2020 alone, our energy efficiency programs reduced energy usage by more than 1.1 million MWh and reduced demand by approximately 320 MW.
+From 2008 through 2020, these programs combined reduced annual consumption by over 9 million MWh and peak demand by approximately 2,900 MW.
 To achieve these savings, we invested $1.5 billion during that same period.

-The U.S. Environmental Protection Agency (EPA) announced its 2020 ENERGY STAR® awards for businesses and organizations that have made outstanding contributions to protecting the environment through superior energy efficiency achievements.
+The U.S. Environmental Protection Agency (EPA) announced its 2021 ENERGY STAR® awards for businesses and organizations that have made outstanding contributions to protecting the environment through superior energy efficiency achievements.
 AEP Texas, Appalachian Power and Southwestern Electric Power Company (SWEPCO – Arkansas) were named ENERGY STAR Partner of the Year – Sustained Excellence winners.
-Appalachian Power Company (APCo) and Public Service Company of Oklahoma (PSO) were recognized with an ENERGY STAR Partner of the Year – Energy Efficiency Program Delivery award as well.
+SWEPCO (Louisiana and Texas) and Public Service Company of Oklahoma (PSO) were recognized for an ENERGY STAR Partner of the Year – Energy Efficiency Program Delivery award as well.